 “Cougarmagic” on Facebook and Instagram

-She started trail camera photography in 2009 and since then has turned her passion into advocacy and conservation.
-Donated photos have raised funds to preserve hundreds of acres of habitat for wildlife with groups including Arroyos and Foothills Conservancy, Transition Habitat Conservancy, National Wildlife Federation and of course SAMO Fund.
+She started trail camera photography in 2009 and since then has increasingly put her passion into advocacy and conservation.
+Donated photos have raised funds to preserve hundreds of acres of habitat for wildlife with groups including Arroyos and Foothills Conservancy, Transition Habitat Conservancy, National Wildlife Federation and the National Park Service.
 Johanna frequently lectures on field tracking, living with wildlife, and camera trap photography.
 You will often see her on the local news providing commentary when one of our local mountain lions needs a public relations agent.

 Johanna is thrilled to be currently working with some high profile natural history film productions that will bring you beautiful ultra-high definition video of our amazing California native species so be sure to stay tuned!